PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Tests should also be readable and maintainable.
 Well-written tests are easier to understand and modify when the behavior of a function or method is intended to be changed.
+Consequently, tests should be held to the same coding standards as the rest of the package.

 When bugs are discovered, they should be turned into test cases to prevent the bug from emerging again in the future [2]_.

 .. _testing-guidelines-overview: